Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Over/Under Insights

-- The two teams combine to average 67.5 points per game, 8.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 67.5, is 11.5 points greater than Monday's over/under.

-- These two squads combine to allow 53 points per game, six fewer than this contest's over/under.
+- The 53 combined points per game that these two squads have allowed this season are three fewer than the 56 over/under in this contest.

-- Broncos games this season feature an average total of 61.3 points, a number 2.3 points higher than Monday's over/under.
+- The Broncos and their opponents have scored an average of 61.3 points per game in 2021, 5.3 more than Monday's total.

-- The 59 total in this game is 2.2 points above the 56.8 average total in Wolf Pack games this season.
+- In 2021, games involving the Wolf Pack have averaged a total of 56.8 points, 0.8 more than the set over/under in this contest.

 Western Michigan Stats and Trends